Haringey Council Historical Green Plaques Scheme

-We ran our own historic plaques scheme to enable us to more easily commemorate notable or famous local former residents.
-Haringey’s Green Plaques are similar to the Blue Plaques Scheme run by English Heritage.
+Between 2007 and 2010, Haringey Council ran its own historic plaques scheme to commemorate notable or famous local former residents.
+Haringey’s Green Plaques Scheme was similar to the Blue Plaques Scheme run by English Heritage.

-To be awarded a plaque, candidates will have met the following criteria:
+To be awarded a plaque, candidates had to meet the following criteria:

-- they must have been dead for at least 10 years, and
+- They must have been dead for at least 10 years

 In assessing each case, it was necessary to:

-- check if the building they lived in was still standing, and
+- Check if the building they lived in was still standing

 Green Plaques in the borough